Mastercard/pkcs11-tools/docs/MANUAL.md

 ```

 ## p11importpubk

-Similarily to `p11importcert`, this utility will load a PEM or DER formatted public key and import it into the PKCS\#11 token.
+Similar to `p11importcert`, this utility will load a PEM or DER formatted public key and import it into the PKCS\#11
+token.
 The `CKA_ID`
 will be adjusted according to IBM rules.
-Attributes may be specified when importing a public key, in which case, these will replace the default ones.
+Attributes may be specified when importing a public key, in which case, these
+will replace the default ones.

 ```
 $ p11importpubk -f test-public-rsa-key.rsa -i test-public-rsa-key